sciZer0/7/v/README.md

 On the other hand, the customer value of a blockchain only relies on how BIG are problems that the blockchain solves.

+Fortunately, Bitcoin is both permissionless and highly-sustainable.

-As mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).
+But, as mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of supply.